-For information about the operating systems supported for the Metadirectory server, see "System Requirements" in the Identity Manager 4.0.2 Integrated Installation Guide.
+For information about the operating systems supported for the Metadirectory server, see System Requirements for the Identity Manager Engine in the NetIQ Identity Manager Setup Guide.

 1.2.2 Remote Platforms

 The SOAP driver can use the Remote Loader service to run on a server other than the Metadirectory server.
 The SOAP driver can be installed on the operating systems supported for the Remote Loader.